g2a-discount-code/.github/profile/README.md

 ---

 Most gamers only scratch the surface when it comes to savings.
-What if you could cut prices in half using your G2A discount code and a few hidden tricks no one talks about?
+What if you could cut prices in half using your G2A coupon code and a few hidden tricks no one talks about?
 Let’s go beyond the obvious.

 ---